Trump calls for stimulus payments and massive economic relief bill, upending Republicans’ more limited approach

 Congress is scheduled to be in session through early October and they must also pass a spending bill to avert a government shutdown on Oct.
 1.

-Multiple efforts to revive the economic relief talks have failed, although House Speaker Nancy Pelosi (D-Calif.) is now coming under growing pressure from moderate lawmakers in tough reelection races who do not want to recess for the election without voting on new aid for their constituents.
+Multiple efforts to revive the economic relief talks have failed, and Pelosi had recently come under pressure from moderate lawmakers in tough reelection races who did not want to recess for the election without voting on new aid for their constituents.

 Trump senior adviser and son-in-law Jared Kushner on Tuesday said a deal might not come together until after the November election.
+Trump’s Twitter post on Wednesday suggested he wanted the matter dealt with urgently, however.

 Congress passed, and Trump signed, the Cares Act in March, which sent $1,200 checks to millions of Americans as a way to try and contain some of the economic fallout from the coronavirus pandemic.
 Those checks went to more than 100 million Americans, and Trump signaled on Wednesday that he wants to send another round of such checks, something Democrats have long supported.